mennucc/btrfs_care/README.md

 ### 3. Balance Operation

-If scrub completes successfully without errors, the script performs incremental balance:
+If scrub completes successfully without errors, the script consults `--balance` to decide how aggressively to run incremental balance:

-- **Data balance**: Processes chunks with usage from 0% to 90% in 10% increments
-- **Metadata balance**: Same approach for metadata chunks
-- **Incremental approach**: Reduces impact on system performance, avoids "out of disk space" errors.
+- **`auto` (default)**: Checks metadata/data free space from `btrfs filesystem usage` and only runs when either side drops below the configured threshold (default 15%), issuing `0/5/10/15` passes.
+- **`soft`**: Always performs the lighter `0/5/10/20/30` passes for both data and metadata.
+- **`full`**: Matches the legacy behavior with passes at `0, 5, 10, 20, ..., 90`.
+- **`no`**: Skips balance entirely; useful when you only want monitoring and scrubs.

+Each run still balances data chunks first, then metadata chunks, to limit IO bursts and avoid out-of-space failures.

 ### 4. Shutdown Detection